This post was originally published on June 21, 2018 and completely updated with fresh information on March 19, 2020.

 What Is a Content Marketing Manager?

-If you want a definition, a content marketing manager is the person at the helm of all content marketing initiatives for a business.
+If you want a definition, a content marketing manager is the person at the helm of all content marketing initiatives and outcomes for a business.

 What does a content marketing manager do?
 Here are the most common tasks and processes they take in hand:

-- Create and implement a content strategy (often with the help of a content strategist)
+- Create, implement, and track a content strategy for a brand or organization (often with the help of a content strategist)

 - Manage all content distribution and promotion channels, including a blog and social media accounts